truflorau/vigilante/README.md

 ### Babylon configuration

-Initially, create a testnet files for Babylon.
+Initially, create testnet files for Babylon.
 In this snippet, we create only one node, but this can work for an arbitrary number of nodes.